 Get Out and Do It

 Nothing can happen if you don’t get out and do it.
-But before you hit the stream and try fly fishing you are going to need some equipment to get started (duh).
-Fly fishing utilizes a lot of specialized equipment, the rod and reel, fly lines, leaders, tippets, waders, flies of all sorts, and a bunch of other gadgets.
-It can be a never-ending list.
+But before you hit the stream and try fly fishing you are going to need some equipment to get started.
+Fly fishing utilizes a lot of specialized equipment such as the fly rod and reel, fly lines, leaders, tippets, waders, flies of all sorts, and a bunch of other gadgets.
+It can seem like a never-ending list.
 But the good news is when starting out, if you keep things simple and basic you’ll have all you need to get started and catch fish.

-If you have a willing friend borrow a rod before you buy it.
+If you have a willing friend, ask to borrow a rod before you buy one.
 This way you can decide if you even like fly fishing without creating an expense.
 If no one is available to lend you a few things, then buy cheap.
-I know this sounds funny, but there are plenty of comb deals on the market with reasonable pricing to get you started.
+I know this sounds funny, because who usually suggests buying anything cheap?
+But there are plenty of combo deals on the market with reasonable pricing made with quality parts to get you started.
 Once you have had a bit of creek time you can more easily upgrade to equipment that better suits your needs and have a better understanding of what you really could use.
 (For Start-up costs, click)

 What Comes First?